Snowfighter/Checkio-Solutions/README.md

 I tried to used fancy bitwise operations, because `even_number AND 1 == 0`.
 Ex: 4_(10) = 000100_(2) => 000100_(2) & 000001_(2) == 0.
 Fo some reason I wrote oneliner `return not bool(n & 1)`, but could have used just `n & 1 == 0`.
 ### Nearest Value
 Was stupid to me not to apply `min` function on the set, but rather on the list.
+## Home
+### Three Words

+I have approached this task in two ways: regex and mapping.
+Regex helped to filter out three words.
+In my opinion, my regex approach is a bit cumbersome and can be done easier using `\D+\s` metacharacters.
+Mapping can be used to transform strings into 1 and 0 pattern, where 1 is a word string and 0 is not.